We tackle multidimensional

 environmental health problems

-At the HEAT Lab, we identify what impacts the health of youths and create and test potential solutions.
-Our expertise in public health, medicine, climate science, biostatistics, and city & regional planning enables us to tackle multidimensional environmental health problems.
+At the HEAT Lab, we identify what impacts the health of youth and create and test potential solutions

-We conduct mixed-methods, community-engaged research that employs a combination of high-resolution climate modeling; surveys; in-depth interviews; focus groups; and sensor technologies and other techniques that measure environmental exposures, health, and movement behaviors.
+We conduct mixed-methods, community-engaged research to explore the relationship between children’s environment, movement behaviors, and health outcomes.
+This work draws on a range of methods including high-resolution climate modeling, sensor technologies, systematic direct observation, surveys, interviews, and focus groups.
 The spatial nature of our work lends itself to processing, analyzing, and communicating data using a geographic information system (GIS).

 Our research follows the Design Thinking Process—a non-linear, iterative, and human-centered approach comprising the five phases of empathize, define, ideate, prototype, and test—in partnership with community members, practitioners, and other researchers.
-Social equity and climate change are core considerations throughout our process.
 Community members are essential experts in our research approach, since those who are facing issues must be meaningfully involved in developing solutions for those solutions to be truly effective.
 We design all projects with next steps for research and practice in mind, and strategically communicate our findings to diverse audiences through multiple channels to facilitate awareness, education, and policy change.